Ario-sut/pdf2txt/README.md

 12. Repeat the process for each page in the PDF file.
 13. The script completes and exits.

-Make sure to replace <pdf_file> with the actual path to the PDF file you want to extract text from.
+➡️Make sure to replace <pdf_file> with the actual path to the PDF file you want to extract text from.

-To run the script, execute the command mentioned in the "Usage" section, and ensure that the pdfreader library is installed.
+➡️To run the script, execute the command mentioned in the "Usage" section, and ensure that the pdfreader library is installed.